Introduction

 - Other stark contradictions in prophetic visions about the same historical event across time.

-I’d like to remain a friend to Adventism, to see her like a faithful sister to the wider body of the Christian remnant –akin to the letters to other churches in 2nd and 3rd John.
-Should not to keep prisoners.
-She must remain loving to be found faithful.
+I’d like to remain a friend to Adventism, to see her like a faithful sister to the wider body of the Christian remnant –akin to the letters to other churches in 2nd and 3rd John.Â

 Perhaps Seventh-day Adventism has a thorn in her midst, one –that like Paul– could be unveiled through admission.
 I perceive that God is willing to even to say “my grace is sufficient for you too”, but make good and sure it’s not because it was permitted to stay though personal views of rejection of the rest of the body of Christ.
+Maybe you don’t understand what I’ve said, but a pastor will.Â

-It is the sectarian teachings that started with the Millerite movement that need to be removed.
+It is the sectarian teachings that started with the Millerite movement that need to be abolished.
 I am a witness to them.
 I have sat in Sabbath school class while others talk about other churches being full of demons for rejecting the Seventh-day Adventist message.
-This was the doctrine of Millerite preachers, and inherited by the SDA faith
+This was the doctrine of Millerite preachers, and inherited by the SDA faith.
+Look no further of evidence of this spiritual prejudice than the Israel Dammon case, or many other Millerite preachers.Â

-Should spiritual prejudice continue, then it’s going to be because those in SDA conservatism have been willing to let spiritual supremacy reign.
-I don’t think I need to explain to you how to identify when a racist speaks during a time they can’t tell that you they’re a racist.
-If you don’t know what it looks like, I’ve added this PDF where a large language model has shown parallels between people hiding racial prejudice and Christians who have spiritual prejudice.
+Should this spiritual elitism continue, then it’s going to be because those in SDA conservatism have been willing to let the ideas of spiritual superiority reign.
+I don’t think I need to explain to you how to identify when a racist speaks or acts during a time they can’t tell that you they’re a racist.
+If you don’t know what it looks like, I’ve added this PDF to show the parallels between people hiding racial prejudice and Christians who have spiritual prejudice.Â

-In the second half of the document, it only describes people who hid racial prejudice.
+In the second half of the PDF document, it only describes people who hide racial prejudice, so that the reader can think for themselves on the assessment should they choose to.
 There are real parallels between Adventist views about other Christians.
 Spiritually speaking, they go together.
-Meanwhile, God has already moved on many SDA congregations and individuals who would like to remain Sabbath keepers to already reject this form of subtle hatred –may the Holy Spirit remain with them.
+Meanwhile, God has already moved on many SDA congregations and individuals who would like to remain to have already rejected this form of subtle hatred –may the Holy Spirit remain with them.Â

 Prophecy doesn’t necessarily make a prophet, for even king Saul prophesied full of the Holy Sprint (1 Samuel 10:10–12).
 Deuteronomy 18:15-22 tells us that if a prophet is willing to speak from themselves and not God then the evidence will be that they will prophecy things that do not come to pass.
-We are safe, but like the case of the Pharisees, we should be doing what they said to when it’s in line with the scriptures.
+We are safe from being obligated to fear them like a faithful prophet, but like the case of the Pharisees, we should be doing what they said to when it’s in line with the scriptures.Â

 Then Jesus spoke to the crowds and to His disciples.
 “The scribes and Pharisees sit in Moses’ seat.
 So practice and observe everything they tell you.
 But do not do what they do, for they do not practice what they preach.
 They tie up heavy, burdensome loads and lay them on men’s shoulders, but they themselves are not willing to lift a finger to move them.